pankaj510/project2/README.md

 The premise of 'Will it survive?' has been replaced with 'To what extent can Bitcoin fluorish?'
 Retail investors & Institutions have entered.
 Local governments are coming in with Miami looking at investing some of city's treasury reserves in Bitcoin.
 (1)
-Who will be the next?
-Which nation states will be first?
-El Savador looks to be ahead in that race, with President Nayib Bukele planning to introduce legislation making it the world's first sovereign state to adop Bitcoin as legal tender.
+El Savador President Nayib Bukele introduced a bill to adopt Bitcoin as legal tender and with 62 out of 84 possible votes, lawmakers voted in favor.
 (2)
-Like it or not, Bitcoin and cryptocurrencies are here to stay.
+Bitcoin and cryptocurrencies are here to stay.
 What better way to get on the Bitcoin bandwagon, than to learn to potentially time one's entry.
 We aim to come up with a guide on potential entry and exits for Bitcoin based on Twitter sentiment.